aidyp/adp/content/post/passwords.md

 hobbes | user
 ```

 Clearly, only `calvin` should be allowed to access the `admin` part of the website.
 The website needs to make sure that someone claiming to be `calvin` really is him.
 To do this, there must be a secret shared only by `calvin` and the website.
-This secret, that permits him to pass, is our password.
+This secret, that permits him to pass, is a password.

 ```
 == User List - Top Secret! ==